29 Types of Frogs in Mississippi

 However, one key characteristic distinguishes them from other frogs: their toes have discs that act as suction cups!

 This makes it easy for them to climb trees and other plants.
-The males also have a large tympanum (eardrum), which makes it easier for them to vocalize their mating call.
+The males also have a large tympanum (eardrum), making it easier to vocalize their mating call.

 19. Eastern Narrow-mouthed Toad